MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-object-model.md

 - When where threads created/terminated in the trace?
 - What thread spent the most time running?

 - ???
-TBD - need more cool examples here...
+TBD - need more examples here...

 ## dx TTD namespaces and commands